 The Basque able seaman and navigator Juan Sebastián Elcano finally made shore back home in Spain on September 6, 1522.
 He brought back a leaking nao Victoria with a starving crew of 17 or 18 Europeans plus 3 or 4 Malay or Tamil people, shredded sails and a hold filled with 26 tons of cloves and cinnamon.
 The ever grateful Spanish king pardoned Elcano’s offense of having mastered a ship without a captain’s patent* and awarded him a coat of arms with the motto Primus circumdedisti me [“you went around me first”].
 His surviving fellow crew members were never paid in full … the Holy Roman Emperor Charles V always was short on funds.

-[*After serving in several wars for Spain, Elcano captained a merchant vessel, which he illegally sold to Genoan bankers to pay off some serious debt.
+[* Elcano led quite a colorful life.
+After having served in several wars for Spain, Elcano captained a merchant vessel, which he illegally sold to Genoan bankers to pay off some serious debt.
 In ordered to escape his certain punishment he volunteered for a subordinate position in Magellan’s expedition.
 While the Spice Armada waited out the southern hemisphere winter in [now] Argentina, Elcano participated in a mutiny against Magellan.
 The instigating captains were executed and Elcano had to serve a stretch of hard labor before being put in charge of the galleon Santiago, which promptly sank in a storm.
 The surviving Santiago crew was distributed across the remaining four ships destined to make the maiden voyage through the Strait of Magellan and into the waters of the “Mar del Sur”, the Southern Sea, as conquistador Vasco Núñez de Balboa called it after his overland crossing of the Isthmus of Panama in 1513 and which Magellan ever so hopefully named the Peaceful Sea, “Mar Pacifico”.
 Well, only three ships actually continued their westward journey.
 The cowardly captain of the nao San Antonio got cold feet in the Strait, turned around and sailed straight back to Spain.]

 In 1572, in celebration of the fiftieth anniversary of the circumnavigation, Charly V’s son king Felipe “el Prudente” II of Spain conferred the hereditary title of Marques de Buglas to Juan Sebastián Elcano’s male descendants, despite the fact that Elcano had never married.
 However, a certain Doña María Hernández Dernialde bore him a son she named Domingo and whom Don Sebastián legitimized in his last will before embarking again for the Spice Islands in 1525.
-An expedition during which he died of starvation somewhere in the peaceful Pacific ocean.
+An expedition during which he died of starvation somewhere in that peaceful Pacific ocean.
 “Buglas” is the ancient name of an island in the Visaya region of the Philipines, which is now called Negros.
 The 17th and current Marquis de Buglas resides in Silay City in the province of Negros Occidental, Republic of the Philipines.

 Zoom shot of the Victoria as she crossed Plymouth Sound on the way to her next gig in Morlaix, Finistère, France.
 She’s not under sail because of unfavorable winds.
 The type of rig she carries is meant for sailing downwind and only allows a deviation of about 15º from center to either starboard or port respectively.
 This makes for a steady ride across the ocean but limits maneuverability.
 The picture below is the real-life view of Victoria leaving Plymouth as seen from our balcony.
 Although she’s just a tiny speck near the horizon her distinctive silhouette immediately caught my eye.